conan-io/conan-center-index/docs/preparing_recipes_for_conan2.md

 ```

 * **Use build modules to create aliases with arbitray names for targets**.
 Similar to the
-  previous example, some recipes use a build module with an alias to set an arbitray
+  previous example, some recipes use a build module with an alias to set an arbitrary
   target name.
 Let's see the example of the [tensorflow-lite
   recipe](https://github.com/conan-io/conan-center-index/blob/03b24bf128cbf15d23ed988b8d8ca0c0ba87d307/recipes/tensorflow-lite/all/conanfile.py),
   that uses this workaround to define a ``tensorflow::tensorflowlite`` target.

 ```python
 class TensorflowLiteConan(ConanFile):
     name = "tensorflow-lite"